mhaugrud/msumcspy/_sources/Functions/mainfunction.rst

         test.testEqual(squareit(5), 25)
         print('testing cubeit')

 Line 12 uses an ``if`` statement to ask about the value of the ``__name__`` variable.
 If the value is ``"__main__"``, then the ``main`` function will be called.
 Otherwise, it can be assumed that the program is being imported into another program and we do not want to call ``main`` because that program will invoke the functions as needed.
 This ability to conditionally execute our main function can be extremely useful when we are writing code that will potentially be used by others.
 It allows us to include functionality that the user of the code will not need, most often as part of a testing process to be sure that the functions are working correctly.

 .. note::
+    - ``__name__`` and ``__main__`` have two underscore characters before and after the letters.
+We refer to this use of double underscores as **dunder**.

-    In order to conditionally execute the ``main`` function, we used a structure called an ``if`` statement to create what is known as selection.
+    - In order to conditionally execute the ``main`` function, we used a structure called an ``if`` statement to create what is known as **selection**.
 This topic will be studied in much more detail later.

 .. admonition:: Modify the program ...